tyc30827/tyc30827/README.md

 I am dedicated to build automatic, robust, efficient, and reliable machine learning systems and applciations.

-I believe that in the post-ChatGPT era, fine-tuning model of LLM + MLOps will be a major trend.
+I believe that in the post-ChatGPT era, fine-tuning models of foundation models + MLOps will be a major trend.

 Furthermore, I am the first author of a paper proposing an attentive graph neural network for financial time-series predicion.
 This [paper](https://www.sciencedirect.com/science/article/abs/pii/S1566253522001750) was published in a top-tier computer science journal called Information Fusion.